 Jacob Lang specializes in writing pedagogy, film studies, urban ecology, California history, and modern American fiction and poetry.
-He's completing his doctorate in English at UCLA, where he earned his Masters, after earning his B.A. from the New School University in New York, where he double-majored in literature and creative writing.
-Jacob has taught courses on a variety of subjects, including composition, creative writing, visual culture, hip hop, early modern drama, and the art, history, and culture of Sunset Boulevard (from Union Station to the Palisades).
-Jacob is a University of California Certified Naturalist and holds a Graduate Certificate in Writing Pedagogy from UCLA's Writing Programs.
+He's completing his doctorate in English at UCLA, where he earned his Masters, after graduating from the New School University in New York, where he double-majored in literature and creative writing.
+Jacob has taught courses on a variety of subjects, including the art, history, and culture of Sunset Blvd from 1781–Present; creative writing; first-year composition; Transcendentalism; silent film; 60s counterculture; hip hop; Shakespeare; and environmental studies.
+Jacob is a University of California Certified Naturalist and holds a Masters in English and Graduate Certificate in Writing Pedagogy from UCLA.

 About